-|Type of Business:||MLM|
+|Type of Business:||Multi-Level Marketing MLM|

 |Skill Level Needed:||N/A|

-4Life Scam Review
+4Life MLM Review

 It comes with several caveats to watch out for, some of which I’ll report here.

-These are over their claims that the 4Life products are nothing more than milk and fruit juice with some vitamins thrown in for good measure.
+These are over their claims that the 4-Life products are nothing more than milk and fruit juice with some vitamins thrown in for good measure.

 There are no real findings by any scientific community that support any of the outrageous claims made by 4Life and its distributors.

 In fact, even though I usually don’t give out links, I did find a good admonishment from government officials to the people that run this scheme.

-At this point I should also tell you that in their disclaimers, all the hype they tell you on the big print is disavowed in the small print.
+At this point, I should also tell you that in their disclaimers, all the hype they tell you in the big print is disavowed in the small print.

-Usually, another big tip off to watch out for is the highly overpriced ticket items on the products that MLMs such as 4Life sell.
+Usually, another big tip-off to watch out for is the highly overpriced ticket items on the products that MLMs such as 4Life sell.

-The fact is, most items sold via mlm have their equal counterparts available for a quarter of the price at any store if you look at the ingredients.
+The fact is, most items sold via MLM have their equal counterparts available for a quarter of the price at any store if you look at the ingredients.

 As they are often aggressive, or worse, evangelical in their fervor to get you to attend the indoctrination-like meetings.

-I imagine that the only good thing about being in an MLM, is if you have someone in your life you are looking to get rid of.
+I imagine that the only good thing about being in an MLM is if you have someone in your life you are looking to get rid of.

-I have a nightmare where I am stuck in an elevator with a zealous “Witness”, and Insurance Salesman, and an MLM distributor.
+I have a nightmare where I am stuck in an elevator with a zealous witness, an Insurance Salesman, and an MLM distributor.

-Because you will not only not make money but you will lose money from buying the product samplers, investing in advertising, etc.
+Because you will not only not make money but will lose money from buying the product samplers, investing in advertising, etc.

 4Life is not actually stealing your money from your bank account without authorization so I can’t call it a scam.

-That is… without having to recruit any family member who will listen for more than a minute to your pitch.
+That is… without having to recruit any family who will listen for more than a minute to your pitch.

-Stay away from 4Life – for life. (rimshot).
+Stay away from 4 Life… for life.